-If you have got a positive answer on your application for Nowegian citizenship in 2020 and have been requested to get the decision letter at the police, you do not need to do this.
-UDI will send you the decision letter during July 2020.
+If you have got a positive answer on your application for Norwegian citizenship in 2020 and have been requested to get the decision letter from the police, you do not need to do this.
+UDI will send you the decision letter in July 2020.

 Follow the information you will receive in the new letter.
 When you get this letter you can apply for a Norwegian passport.

 It is the tax administration that issues D number, National identity number and tax cards.
 If you have any questions about this, you must contact the tax administration. (external website, opens in new window)

 Information about what will happen with the interview now in Norwegian.

 You can find information about waiting times here.
 You must first choose your citizenship.

 We do not know the impact this will have on waiting times for applications we are processing, but it will likely lead to longer waiting times for some cases.

 We update the waiting times for the different case types regularly.